-1140 hours are equivalent to 30 hours per week over a school year (38 weeks) or 22.5 hours per week over a full year (50 weeks).
+1140 hours are equivalent to 30 hours per week over a school year (38 weeks) or 22.8 hours (22 hours and 50 minutes) per week over a full year (50 weeks).
 You can apply for a place at a local authority nursery, a private provider nursery in partnership with West Dunbartonshire Council or a childminder who is in partnership with the Council.

 At a local authority funded Early Learning and Childcare Centre

 You can take your child’s entitlement over 38 weeks (school term time).
 This works out as a daily 6 hour session.
 Or you could take your child’s entitlement over 50 weeks.
 This works out at a daily 4 hour 35 minute session; morning or afternoon.
 See details from page 12 – 16.

 At a funded private provider Early Learning and Childcare Centre

 You can take your child’s entitlement over 38 weeks (school term time).
 This works out as a daily 6 hour session.
 Or you could take your child’s entitlement over 52 weeks.
 This works out at a daily 4 hour 35 minute session; morning or afternoon.
 At a funded private provider you can also access flexible hours to suit your family needs.
 For example, you may want to take your child’s entitlement over two or three days.
 The entitlement can also be taken in ten hour daily blocks of time.
 As well as this you may want to purchase additional childcare hours, this can be arranged with the provider but it is not a condition to secure the 1140 hours placement.

 You can take your child’s entitlement using some of your child’s entitlement to 1140 hours and some at a local early learning and childcare centre.
 This is known as a blended model service.
 The childminder has to be in partnership with West Dunbartonshire and have a space available for your child.

 Split placements with two funded providers can be arranged if a place is available.